 10 Different ways to use the envelope system and make it work for you!

-Although people have been using some form of the “envelope system” for generations, it was really, Dave Ramsey who popularized it as a way to get out of debt.
 I’m a big fan of Dave Ramsey.
 The idea that you can take control of your money, and give every dollar a purpose, really resonated with me.
 I like the idea that we don’t just spend money mindlessly.
 That’s the quickest way to go broke, no matter what your earning potential is.
 But if you decide to use the envelope system to get out of debt, that’s when you can REALLY see results.

 As I’ve tried to incorporate the Envelope system into our life however, I found I really had to personalize it to make it work for my lifestyle.
 I just couldn’t carry actual envelopes into the grocery store.
 My purse was already full enough, and sometimes, when my envelopes would run out of money, I would just use a debit card!
 That wasn’t good.
 I found some of these other methods can really help if you want to make it work for you.